PetrKryslUCSD/FinEtoolsDeforLinear.jl/README.md

 ## News

+- 04/03/2022: Examples now have their own project environment.
 - 02/08/2021: Updated dependencies for Julia 1.6 and FinEtools 5.0.
 - 08/23/2020: Added a separate tutorial package, [FinEtoolsDeforLinearTutorials.jl](https://petrkryslucsd.github.io/FinEtoolsDeforLinearTutorials.jl)).
 - 08/17/2020: Added tutorials to the documentation.